 In 2010, three of his works – Agogno la gogna, Bando al bando, Muoio se non muoio – has been collected under the title

-Dark Passage, on the tune of the Ninth Symphony of Anton Bruckner, is his most recent theatre performance Seoul (2015), Napoli (2017).
+Dark Passage, on the tune of the Ninth Symphony of Anton Bruckner, is his most recent theatre performance presented at Art Seoul (2015) and recently at Teatro Mercadante, Napoli (2019).